manpagez: man pages & more

 \centerline{\box\graph}

 for instance.
-Since the vbox has a height of zero (it is defined with
+Since the vbox has a height of zero--it is defined with

-\vtop) this will produce slightly more vertical space above the picture
+\vtop--this produces slightly more vertical space above the picture

 than below it;